-way detection, but often greater frequirements.
-FLIR notes: Max detection range for stopped Max detection range for debris = vehicl 10x ca between 17 feet and 22 feet for wrong are involved depending on the distance e = 20x cam height (limited to 1000ft) mera height (limited to 175ft) L5x camera height (limited to 275ft) Detection Detection is functional in: Researcher notes from demonstration: Conditions/ Environment (Needs #14-17) All lighting conditions (daylight, low light, dark) Demonstrated stopped vehicle and pedestrian thermal camera detection during low light with recorded video.
+Mounting height of cameras is typ way detection, but often greater h requirements.
+FLIR notes: Max detection range for stopped Max detection range for debris = Max detection range for pedestri vehicle 10x ca ans = 1 between 17 feet and 22 feet for wrong are involved depending on the distance e = 20x cam height (limited to 1000ft) mera height (limited to 175ft) .5x camera height (limited to 275ft) Detection Detection is functional in: Researcher notes from demonstration: Environment (Needs #14-17) All lighting conditions (daylight, low light, dark) pedestrian thermal camera detection during low light with recorded video.
 All weather conditions \mathbf{X} Dense fog may create an issue.
 Low visibility not caused by weather events (e.g., smoke) X Smoke and fire detection demonstrated in a tunnel through recorded video.
 Thermal cameras are used for fire, optical cameras are used for smoke detection.
-All traffic conditions (free-flowing to extreme congestion) Provide any additional details about the details abo \boxtimes Researcher notes from demonstration: Salt, spray, and dirt are not an issue with the cameras.
+All traffic conditions (free-flowing to extreme congestion) \boxtimes Provide any additional details about the de etectio n environment.
+Researcher notes from demonstration: Salt, spray, and dirt are not an iss ue wit h the cameras.
 Cold weather depends on the sensor platform.
-FLIR notes: FLIR features/functionality hold regardless of traffic conditions.
-Alerts/Displays and Co onfigur ation False Alerts (Need #18) provide too many false alarms. operate minimize false alerts. ors will not pay attention if AID systems s compared to other detection methods.
-Notifications (Need #19) an alert popped up on the screen FLIR notes: • Via our JSON API events can be p email, detect of the ushed text) for each recipient? tion was captured on the recorded video user interface.
+ELIP notes: FLIR features/functionality hold regardless of traffic conditions.
+Alerts/Displays and Configuration False Alerts Demonstrate and discuss the product's ability to minimize false alerts.
+(Need #18) Researcher notes from demonstration: FLIR understands that DOT TMC of the second se operato ors will not pay attention if AID systems provide too many faise alarms. alarta compared to other detection methods Inermai images provide less faise ELIB notes: e alerts compared to other detection methods.
+Nothing additional. , , , , , , , , , , , , , , , , , , , Notifications (Need #19) How are alerts provided to TMC operators or other users when an incident is detected?
+How can notifications be customized (e.g., email, text) for each recipient?
+Researcher notes from demonstration: ما م به م tion was continued on the upperided video During the demonstration when a an alert popped up on the screen of the user interface FLIR notes: or the • Via our JSON API events can be p ushed - to third party systems.
+Optional we have OPC UA server plug in or can discuss alternative integration methods.